lrivales/my-home-inventory/README.md

 # Home Inventory
 I created this app out of experience.
-Years ago when I bought my first brand new house, I started moving in some new items into the house a week of move-in day.
-The houses next to mine were still being built so I did not have neightbors yet.
+Years ago when I bought my first brand new house, I started moving in some new items a week before my move-in day.
+The houses next to mine were still being built so I did not have neighbors yet.

-When I arrived at the house on move-in day, all my new items were stolen.
+When I arrived at the house the following weekend, all my new items were stolen.
 Somebody broke in and took everything.

-Fortunately, I still had all my receipts since they were recently purchased so the insurance covered all my losses.
+Fortunately, I still had all my receipts since the stolen items were recently purchased.
+The insurance covered all my losses.

-But what if I didn't have a record of it?
-What if old items were stolen and I didn't even have pictures of them?
-The insurance company can easily decline your claim?
+But what if I didn't have any record of them?
+What if old items were stolen and I didn't even have pictures or old receipts?
+The insurance company can easily reject your claim!

 Enter Home Inventory...

 This is a basic home inventory app to keep track of all the valuables in your home in case something like this happens to you.

+It is so simple that anybody can use it.

 It is built using React JS in the front-end with Express, Node JS and MongoDB in the back-end.

-It is so simple that anybody can use it.

 ## Usage
 - Users are required to signup/login to use the application.